What does the EU's new Privacy and Security law mean for US Healthcare Providers, Payors, and Vendors?

 1. Appoint a Data Protection Officer

-2. Know Your Data and Get “Explicit Consent”
+2. Know Your Data and Obtain “Explicit Consent”

-All health-related data will be considered sensitive personal data of an EU citizen.
+All health-related data will be considered sensitive personal data of an EU data subject.
 So if you are in the healthcare field and will be covered by the GDPR, any data you collect will likely be considered not only personal data but sensitive personal data.
 Controllers and Processors will need to have lawful grounds for collecting and processing personal data and sensitive personal data.
-These include:
+There are a few ways that healthcare providers can lawfully collect and process this data, including:

 - “Medical care” grounds, where the collection and processing is necessary for preventative or occupational medicine, medical diagnosis, providing healthcare treatment, managing health systems and services, or under a contract with a health professional subject to professional confidentiality or secrecy under law.